kruus/gen-dnn/src/cpu/ve/README.md

 rnn ?? still rather slow.
 Have not looked at it.

-pooling	already started with VE bugfixes, no optimization yet: off_v_vec optimizations possible
+pooling	already started with VE bugfixes, no optimization yet: off\_v\_vec optimizations possible

-simple_reorder wants at least the v0.16 ShortLoop() pragmas reinstated
+simple\_reorder wants at least the v0.16 ShortLoop() pragmas reinstated
-	and reorder(any,any,any) using off_l reorder should use 'off_l_vec'
+	and reorder(any,any,any) using off\_l reorder should use 'off\_l\_vec'
-	- actually this is an interesting case of how to introduce batching into a parallel_nd construct
+	- actually this is an interesting case of how to introduce batching into a parallel\_nd construct
-	Split apart the 45-minute compile of cpu_reorder (nc++ stuck in ipa, which eventually stops) by putting reorder map values `std::vector<rpd_create_f>` into separate small files.
+	Split apart the 45-minute compile of cpu\_reorder (nc++ stuck in ipa, which eventually stops) by putting reorder map values `std::vector<rpd_create_f>` into separate small files.
 	BUT, split apart compiler ipa is not stopped, and segfaults happen.
 	SAFEST is to do the forever-compile, which stops ipa, and avoids the split-induced segfaults.
+	- reorder impls now print which template produced them.
+        - tackle very slow f32-->s32,u8,s8 reorders  (VE has no vector support for u8,s8 types)
+	- ref and direct reorders now may use nc++ extended asm
+	  - reduce bad loop overheads by making asm sections larger
+            - sometimes compiler ICE if have too many separate asm sections.
+            - asm in functions prevents inlining, so also better to move required asm sections to higher-level code to prevent serious fn call impact.
+          - begin vectorizing quantization, saturation and rounding routines (new header)
+            - now also sommetimes w/ extended asm for large speedups.
+	- benchdnn tests extensively excercise reorders, so this reduces full build-test cycle from original 5-6 hours quit a bit.
+    - have not looked at optimizing rnn reorders (many 8-bit tests involved, so likely slow on VE)

 ref_deconvolution
 	switching to vectorized offset calcs (WIP)